 When all the meat is browned, put it all in the pot and add the puréed ingredients.

 Simmer at a low heat for at least three hours until the meat is tender.
-If you want thinner chili verde, you can add water or chicken broth.
+If you want thinner chili verde, you can add chicken broth or beer.
+At some point, if you don't want the pork in large chunks, press the meat with the back of a spoon to make it collapse into shreds.

 Spoon the chili verde into bowls, squeeze some lime juice over the top, and top with sour cream and fresh cilantro.